cossacklabs/product-docs/content/acra/security-controls/client-id-sql-detection/_index.md

 This feature is available in [Acra Enterprise Edition](/acra/enterprise-edition/) only starting from 0.93.
 {{< /hint>}}

+Sometimes it's useful NOT to add encryption/decryption for certain applications ("clients" in Acra terms).
+Now you can configure a list of "Ignored ClientIDs": a traffic coming from them won't be parsed, encrypted or decrypted.
 AcraServer also supports the ability to ignore and skip encryption/decryption for specified ClientIDs.
 TLS-extracted, SQL detected ClientIDs are applicable to ignore by AcraServer.

 Ignored ClientIDs should be declared as the part of `encryptor_config` in the `defaults.ignore_client_ids` section.